Top Tips For New Golfers

 For novice golfers, the time and money put into lessons are always worth the outcome.
 Beginner lessons generally take golfers through the fundamentals of golf.
 This includes how to grip the clubs, proper posture, correct ball placement and how to get in position for a great swing.

 Lessons from a golf pro will get beginners on the right track and are key if golfers want to reach their full potential.
 Seasoned golfers can also benefit from lessons.
 The golf pros at Superstition Mountain offer golf instruction for players of all ages and abilities.
 Whether you’re a new golfer or just looking for some tips, contact us today to learn more about our golf instruction programs.

 When it’s time to hit the course, start small.
 It’s easy for eager, young golfers to want to get into the longer and more challenging courses right away; however, starting with the basics will allow golfers to focus on their fundamentals.
 Executive courses are a great place for new golfers to start due to their shorter length.
 Generally, executive courses are part of larger courses and are designed for beginners or those who are looking for a shorter game.

 The Pyrite Course at Superstition Mountain Golf and Country Club is a fantastic executive course option for beginners.
 Created within the Nicklaus Design Lost Gold Course, Pyrite offers golfers the chance to play an 18-hole course without facing a longer and more difficult course.
 Once players are ready for more, Superstition Mountain’s two Nicklaus Design golf courses offer an outstanding 36 holes of play.

 Private, Golf Course Community

 These tips are just a few things for new golfers to consider.
-For more helpful info, check out our blogs on golf warm up exercises and golf lingo for beginners.
+For more helpful info, check out our blogs on golf exercises to improve your game and golf lingo for beginners.
 You’ll be a seasoned pro before you know it!
 Learn more about golf at Superstition Mountain by contacting us at 480-983-3200.